 The young man considered this.

-As soon as these words left the Official’s mouth, the pawn, for the first time acting in full view, leapt off the young man’s head and pirouetted onto the Touchdesk.
-Soon, it had bounded entirely out of sight.
+As soon as these words left the official’s mouth, the pawn, for the first time acting in full view, leapt off the young man’s head and pirouetted onto the Touchdesk.
+From there, it rappelled down a table leg, bounded across the room, and soon it had vanished entirely out of sight.

 The two of them scanned the room.

-— You’re right, young man, it appears to be in the pot pourri.
-Wait—
+— You’re right, young man, it appears to be in the pot pourri!

-The Official gestured to remain silent as he creeped around the side of the room.
-For a burly man, he was surprisingly nimble, and he tiptoed across the foyer of the Department of Informatics with the ease of a veteran ballerino.
-As he reached the location of the pawn, he deftly grabbed a nearby box of paperwork.
+And then he had an idea.
+He gestured at the young man to remain silent, and crept around the side of the room.
+For a burly man, he was surprisingly nimble, and he tiptoed across the foyer of the Department of Informatics almost with the ease of a veteran ballerino.
+Upon reaching the other end of the room, he deftly grabbed a nearby box of paperwork.

-And from overhead, the Official lowered the box, overturned, over the pawn.
-He thought he heard a diminutive, barely audible squeal, but he convinced himself it was just his mind playing tricks on him.
+And then he lowered the box, overturned, over the pawn.
+He thought he heard a diminutive, barely audible squeal, but convinced himself it was just his mind playing tricks on him.

-— I realised that if it can apparate into containers then it can also apparate out of them.
+— I just realised that if it can apparate into containers, then it can also apparate out of them.
 It’s out of our sight now, isn’t it?

 The two men looked at the box.

 —I’ll have to get back to my paperwork, young man.
-Don’t worry, we’ll review the footage.
-The Official gestured at the security cams.
+We’ll review the footage later.
+The official gestured at the security-cams.

 Just a few metres outside the Informatics, Q-Informatics and Superstatistics office of the West Collider Wing at TACC, the pawn hand already begun its whimsical canter down the main driveway.

-And so the little pawn made its way into the office of one Sergei, a new recruit Engineer at the TACC, and nestled snugly amongst some papers that were placed on a sheaf upon the windowsill.
-In a few minutes it was discovered by Sergei, who had entered his office to retrieve something.
+And so the little pawn made its way into the office of one Sergei-SAPIENS, a new recruit Engineer at the TACC, and nestled snugly amongst a sheaf of papers placed upon the windowsill.
+In a few minutes it was discovered by said Engineer, who had entered his office to retrieve something.

 — There you are!
-I was looking everywhere for you, I’m playing a Swiss with the other technicians soon.
-How do you manage do get lost so often and then turn up in the most unexpected places?
-It’s almost as if you’re alive…
+I was looking everywhere for you — I’m playing a Swiss with the other technicians soon.
+How do you manage do get lost so often, and then turn up in the most unexpected places?
+I swear, it’s almost as if you’re alive…